 For sufficiently large distributed generation consumers located in an area of strategic importance where a contribution to peak demand reduction could be deemed useful, NWL has up to now considered making payments to a DG consumer for the amount it reduces NWL's Regional Co-Incident Peak Demand (RCPD).
-The consultation paper on review of the Transmission Pricing Methodology (TPM) as well as the Distributed Generation Pricing guidelines by the EA might lead to changes in these methodologies.
-NWL is closely following developments in this area and might have to adjust its approach as there will possibly be some changes to the way that the Transmission Interconnection charge is calculated.
-Once the new TPM and Distributed Generation Pricing principles is released there will be more clarity on this.
+However, any connections and payments must be done in accordance with Part 6 of the Electricity Industry Participation Code 2010 administered by the Electricity Authority which stipulates that only approved DG connections will be eligible to receive Avoided Cost of Transmission (ACOT) payments.